 September 10, 2012

-SAN CRISTOBAL DE LAS CASAS, CHIPAPAS — “Sleep little one, sleep.
+SAN CRISTOBAL DE LAS CASAS, CHIAPAS — “Sleep little one, sleep.
 It’s better to sleep because the day is long,” whispers Adela Pérez as her brown-skinned, five-month-old baby cries inconsolably.
 “Sleep, Enrique, sleep,” she says, rubbing his little back with dark, dry hands.

 “Stop crying, please.
 They’re going to yell at us,” she says, pacing around the small patio.
 She looks around with fear, “Shut up, please.
 I don’t want problems with the others,” says Pérez, afraid of being reprimanded by the cell block guards or by one of her 45 “housemates.“